 Collins received a BA from the National College of Art and Design, Dublin, followed by an MA from Chelsea College of Art and Design, London.
 Selected residencies include Location One, New York; Skowhegan, USA, and Scottish Sculpture Workshop, Scotland.
 Selected exhibitions include Lost in your eyes, Form Content, London; Wet eye, Location One, New York; Culture clash, Working Rooms, London; Comfort burn, Artspace, Buffalo; Phoenix park, Kerlin Gallery, Dublin; ev+a, Limerick; Prelapsarian/here-and-now/postlapsarian, Goethe Institute, Dublin; Perspective, Ormeau Baths Gallery, Belfast, and Permaculture, Project Gallery, Dublin.

-Aoife Collins’s work was shown in the Process Room from 29 June to 11 July 2010.
+Aoife Collins’s exhibition There is no Release My Darling was shown in the Process Room, First Floor Galleries from 29 June to 11 July 2010.

 Please note this is archive content and may not display optimally.

 Welcome to IMMA.
 Our website may not work correctly in your browser.
 We only support IE 10+ (PC only), Chrome 60+, Firefox 55+, Safari (9+ Mac / 5+ PC).